Skip to main content

 Litter size 1 to 3 young, rarely up to 5

-At Zurich Zoo since 1929, total 59 kittens, internationally coordinated breeding (EEP)
+At Zoo Zurich since 1929, 59 young animals in total, internationally coordinated breeding (EEP)

 Distribution